simonalexanderson/IVA2020/index.md

 # Generating coherent spontaneous speech and gesture from text
-Simon Alexanderson, Éva Székely, Gustav Henter, Taras Kucherenko and Jonas Beskow
+Simon Alexanderson, Éva Székely, Gustav Eje Henter, Taras Kucherenko and Jonas Beskow

 All from KTH Royal Institute of Technology